 Cook pasta according to package directions, drain and toss with a couple tablespoons olive oil to prevent sticking.
 If not serving sauce over pasta — ignore this step!

 Char peppers on grill or over open flame on stovetop.
 Place in bowl, cover and let steam for 10 minutes.
-Peel, seed and cut into 1/8th strips.
+Peel away charred skin, seed and cut into 1/8th strips.

 In large, heavy skillet warm 2 T olive oil and brown onions and garlic until golden.
-Add chicken broth and let cool for 5-10 minutes.
+Add chicken broth and pepper strips and bring to a simmer for 5 minutes.
+Let cool for 5-10 minutes.

 Note: it’s essential to cool the veggie mixture.
 Hot liquids create a steam build-up in your blender or processor which, if not cooled, will create a blast of pressure, blowing the hot liquid all over you and your kitchen.